 - Political and Social Sciences

 - Women and Gender Studies

 - Race and Indigenous Studies

 We invite individual proposals as well as proposal for panels.
 Individual papers should include a title and abstract for the presentation (max 300 words), a brief biography and 3 to 5 keywords.
-Panel conveners should submit a panel title and abstract (max 200 words) around a well-defined topic, and they should provide, for each presenter, a title and abstract for the presentation (max 300 words) and a brief biography.
-Please send your proposals to email@example.com by 30 April 2020.
-We will respond to you about the selection of papers by 31 May 2020.
+Panel conveners should submit a panel title and abstract (max.
+200 words) around a well-defined topic, as well as the title and abstract for each presentation (max.
+300 words) and brief biographies of the panel members.
+Please send your proposals to email@example.com by 19 April 2021.
+We will respond to you about the selection of papers by 28 May 2021.